adsforce/docs/docs/en/media-source-configurations/tapjoy/README.md

 * Tapjoy, one of Adsforce's integrated partners, providing advertisers with engagement and analytics;

-* In addition to click-based performance analysis, IronSource also supports other types of performance analysis such as cost, ad revenue, and view-through.。
+* In addition to click-based performance analysis, Tapjoy also supports other types of performance analysis such as cost, ad revenue, and view-through.。

 ## Tapjoy Integration